obmaz/smartthings_edge_driver/README.md

 You can enroll the channel and install edge drivers by using invitation url
 https://api.smartthings.com/invitation-web/accept?id=2d6da83b-ae22-4fda-8af5-bbb8890872d4

-Note : ST Edge Driver is in Beta stage, so it can be removed without any notice.

 ### Developer
 The source code required for installation can be found in each directory.
 If necessary, you can manually install it by adding a fingerprinter.